matteobregola/matteobregola/README.md

 <br></br>
 <div>
 <ul>
-  <li>💻 I’m a Computer Science student at @unitn!</li>
+  <li>💻 I’m a Cybersecurity student at @Bocconi & @Polimi!</li>
-  <li>🌱 I’m currently working on Breach and Attack Simulation (BAS) tools at FBK, see  🌐https://matteobregola.github.io/BASTools/ for more info </li>
+  <li>🌱 I have worked on Breach and Attack Simulation (BAS) tools at FBK, see  🌐https://matteobregola.github.io/BASTools/ for more info </li>
   </ul>